+I do not claim to be ‘from’ anywhere, raised an Army brat.
+However, currently and for past 43 months live in southeast Florida.
 I have not left this planet yet.
 I have no idea how I am still alive or why.
 I would say that’s my biggest accomplishment.

 I want those who are not autistic to know about autism: You cannot make a cat ‘BARK’, or a dog use a litter box.

 Thus far, I have not gotten much in the way of resources or support services.
 There are not many in the USA for adults anyway, and so far, I have not found a lot of help in this area.
 It may be ‘out there’ but that requires asking the correct questions and handling the world outside the house, talking to people and going places.
 Doing those things are tremendously difficult and taxing for me these days.

 I was in individual therapy and have quit that as I do not see it going anywhere.
 I may change my mind on that, when I can get to a place of pseudo ‘calm’ to think things through.
 The overwhelm of day to day is like a WAR and I feel that I need a big life preserver tossed at me but instead am treading water, exhausted, and it is like it does not matter if I do drown.

 My heart goes to each single person on the spectrum, particularly understand the insanity of being an adult with late diagnosis.
 I received my official diagnosis on September 27th, 2018.
 Asperger Syndrome/ASD, PTSD, and Panic Disorder.
 I felt so much relief at first that I cried spontaneous gulping tears for a while, just feeling validated and some self-acceptance for the first time ever.
 Then all that quickly crashed as reality began to set in.